Felixstowe Ferry Golf Club: History

 During World War Two, the club was taken over for use by the Royal Navy.
 Between 1942 and 1944 it was used as a launch site for Operation Outward.
 This saw the release of tens of thousands of balloons which were carried to Germany by prevailing winds.
 The balloon payloads were either incendiary devices, or long trailing steel wires intended to cause short circuits in high voltage power lines.

 Current status

 The Martello Course (named after the Martello Tower "T") at Felixstowe Ferry is the fifth oldest course in England, having been established in 1880.
 Its current design has been attributed to Henry Cotton.
 The Martello Course has 18 holes, 6379 yards, par 72, right next to the sea with views over the East Anglian coast and Deben Estuary.

-More recently the club has opened the Kingsfleet course, of nine holes.
+It is the only links course in Suffolk and one of only 246 true links courses in the world.